MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EuropaFAQ.md

 ## How to enter your VAT number correctly

-1. No spaces or special characters—enter as one continuous string.
+1. No spaces or special charactersâ€”enter as one continuous string.
 1. Include your country's two-letter code at the start (e.g., DE123456789 for Germany).
 1. Match the exact format for your country (see table below).
 1. Ensure the VAT number is active with your tax authority before entering it.